Anyone can become disabled, suddenly through accident, or gradually through illness, and some people are disabled from birth.

 You may be able to get a disabled facilities grant towards the cost .

-You can find out information about getting mobility aids such as wheelchairs on the NHS Choices website.
+You can find out information about getting mobility aids such as wheelchairs from NHS Choices.

 There are also a number of assistive technologies that can help you live a more independent life in your own home.